-Unfortunately, there is an increasing need to litigate matters in the world of trusts and estates so that a “just result” can be achieved.
-The trust and estate laws can be complex and there a myriad of laws, requirements and obligations involving family addressing estate matters in New York.
+Unfortunately, there’s an increasing need to litigate matters in the world of trusts and estates to achieve a just result.
+Trust and estate laws can be complex, and there are a myriad of laws, requirements, and obligations involving families addressing estate matters in New York.

-The first area to consider are Will Contests in the context of a probate proceeding in the state of New York.
-When a loved one changes his or her Will (especially near in time to the decedent’s demise), one may call into question the intentions of one’s loved one’s Will.
-Issues can arise when a family member has been removed as a beneficiary of the Will (or limited provisions have been made for said beneficiary).
+The first area to consider is will contests in probate proceedings in the state of New York.
+When a loved one changes their will (especially near the time of their death), it may call into question the intentions of their will.
+Issues can arise when a family member has been removed as a beneficiary, or limited provisions have been made for them.

-A Last Will and Testament in New York can be voided due to undue influence, lack of capacity or the improper execution of the Will.
-In such a situation, the disinherited beneficiary may be able to have the court void the Will and enforce a prior Will or have the estate pass by intestacy which can be to the disinherited beneficiary’s benefit.
+A last will and testament in New York or Florida can be voided due to undue influence, lack of capacity, or the improper execution of the will.
+A disinherited beneficiary may be able to have the court void the will and enforce a prior will or have the estate pass by intestacy, which can be to the disinherited beneficiary’s benefit.

-New York Will provisions may be challenged due to a lack of clarity by a reformation proceeding which can make sure the wishes of the decedent are carried out as intended.
+New York and Florida will provisions may be challenged due to a lack of clarity by a reformation proceeding, which can ensure the decedent’s wishes are carried out as intended.

-Sometimes, there is an issue regarding the Executor who fails to do his job properly.
-A removal proceeding can be brought to have the Executor removed and replaced.
-There are situations when the nominated Executor should not be appointed in the first place and his or her appointment can be challenged.
+Sometimes, there’s an issue regarding the executor who fails to do their job properly.
+A removal proceeding can have the executor removed and replaced.
+There are situations when the nominated executor should not be appointed in the first place, and their appointment can be challenged.

-Other times, a beneficiary may be left out in the dark by the Executor during the estate administration.
-In such case, one can seek an accounting from the Executor as to the collection of the estate assets and income and the payment of estate expenses and distributions to the beneficiaries.
-The Executor has a duty to properly manage and invest the estate assets and a duty to file estate and income tax returns, when required by law.
+Other times, the executor may leave a beneficiary in the dark during the estate administration.
+It’s possible to seek an accounting from the executor sharing the collection of the estate assets and income, the payment of estate expenses, and distributions to the beneficiaries.
+The executor has a duty to properly manage and invest the estate assets and file estate and income tax returns when required by law.

-Other times, an estate may have been reduced or eliminated by gifting prior to death or by retitling assets and/or beneficiary designations.
-Such actions, especially when undertaken by an agent under a Durable Power of Attorney or on one’s death bed, may thwart the testator’s real intentions as to who should benefit from his or her estate and in what manner.
-A turn-over proceeding can be commenced to have the assets returned to the estate in Nassau County, Suffolk County, and surrounding New York area.
+Other times, an estate may have been reduced or eliminated by gifting prior to death or by retitling assets or beneficiary designations.
+Such actions, especially when undertaken by an agent under a durable power of attorney or on a person’s death bed, may prevent achieving the decedent’s real intentions about who should benefit from their estate and how.
+A turnover proceeding can return the assets to the estate in Nassau County, Suffolk County, and the surrounding New York area.

 Trust Administration in New York

-Similar to the issues addressed under Wills, Trusts present similar issues and are subject to the same scrutiny.
-A trust may be challenged if not properly executed or executed under undue influence or at a time when one lacks capacity.
+Similar to the issues addressed under wills, trusts present similar problems and are subject to the same scrutiny.
+A trust may be challenged if not properly executed, affected by undue influence, or a lack of capacity.

-Trustees are charged with the carrying out of the trust provisions.
-Beneficiaries have a right to receive the trust assets as provided for in the New York trust.
-Trustees are fiduciaries and have a responsibility to the beneficiary for the proper administration of the Trust which includes proper management and investment of the trust assets.
+Trustees are charged with carrying out trust provisions.
+Beneficiaries have a right to receive the trust assets as directed in the New York trust.
+Trustees are fiduciaries and have a responsibility to the beneficiary for the proper administration of the trust, including proper management and investment of the trust assets.

-When issues arise regarding the Trustee’s actions, beneficiaries can seek the legal services of an experienced trust and estate litigator to seek redress in the New York court.
+When issues arise regarding the trustee’s actions, beneficiaries can seek the legal services of an experienced trust and estate litigator to represent them in New York courts.

 New York Litigation Services

-At our Nassau and Suffolk County law firms, we have represented individuals to ensure that their testamentary desires via a Will or Trust are carried out.
-We represent Executors and Trustees in the New York administration process which includes advising them of his or her responsibilities and defending said Executors and Trustees when claims are made against them by beneficiaries and family members.
-Lastly, we represent beneficiaries and family members who have issues regarding the implementation of a Will or Trust and the administrative process.
+At our Nassau and Suffolk County law firms, we have represented individuals to ensure that their testamentary desires in their will or trust are carried out.
+We represent executors and trustees in the New York administration process, including advising them of their responsibilities and defending them when claims are made against them by beneficiaries and family members.
+Lastly, we represent beneficiaries and family members who have issues regarding the implementation of a will or trust and the administrative process.

-Before litigation in New York, there are a number of avenues that can be taken to resolve problems in the most effective and cost-efficient manner.
+Before litigating in New York, there are a number of ways to resolve problems in the most effective and cost-efficient manner.
 At our New York law firm, we explore all options and strategies with our clients before commencing litigation.
-Litigation can be emotionally draining, time consuming and costly.
-Unfortunately, sometimes litigation is required in order to obtain justice.
+It can be emotionally draining, time-consuming, and costly.
+Unfortunately, sometimes litigation is required to obtain justice.

-Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your trust and estate administration legal matters.
+Russo Law Group, P.C. helps you and your loved ones with Estate Planning, Elder Law, Special Needs Planning, New York Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate law.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York, law offices to learn more about how we can help address your estate planning legal matters.